openclimatefix/uk-pvnet-app/README.md

 #### These control the model(s) run

 - `RUN_CRITICAL_MODELS_ONLY`: Option to run critical models only.
 Defaults to false.
-- `DAY_AHEAD_MODEL`: Option to use day ahead model.
-Defaults to false.

 #### These control the saved results